 (I do zero tracking on this website, so I have no idea that you've visited.
 If you enjoy this page, please pop over to this related post on Threads to drop a heart or leave a comment).

-When I was small, Dad always carried at least three things with him: a black Pentel Sign Pen, a loose collection of notes in his breast pocket, and a Swiss Army pocket knife.
-Little did I realize that, decades years later, I too would always at least three things with me: a Uni-Ball Vision Elite pen, a Field Notes notebook, and a trusty Swiss Army “Rambler” pocket knife.
+When I was small, my Dad always carried at least three things with him: a black Pentel Sign Pen, a loose collection of notes in his breast pocket, and a Swiss Army pocket knife.
+Little did I realize that, decades later, I too would always carry at least three things with me: a Uni-Ball Vision Elite pen, a Field Notes notebook, and a trusty Swiss Army “Rambler” pocket knife.

-I carried my Rambler around for years - at our first house, as our two children were born and grew up, as we got our two dogs, through job changes and starting a company, and all of those little fix-it moments in between.
+I carried my first Rambler around for years - at our first house, as our two children were born and grew up, as we got our two dogs, through job changes and starting a company, and all of those little fix-it moments in between.